leobudima/elogii-blog/content/how-to-compete-with-amazon-delivery.md

 +++
 categories = ["Delivery Planning"] date = 2020-06-08T10:00:00Z
-description = "When it comes to retail and delivery, Amazon is a force to be reckoned with.
-But how can you compete against Amazon?
-There are more than a few ways you can achieve that." image = "/blog/uploads/how-to-compete-with-amazon-delivery.jpg" tags = ["Delivery Planning", "Delivery Management Software", "Amazon Fulfillment", "Amazon Delivery", "Retail Delivery"] title = "How Can Retailers Survive (and Compete) in the Age of Amazon Delivery?"
+description = "In eCommerce, Amazon is a force to be reckoned with.
+And if you want to survive, you need to know how to compete with Amazon shipping and delivery.
+Here's how!" image = "/blog/uploads/how-to-compete-with-amazon-delivery.jpg" tags = ["Delivery Planning", "Delivery Management Software", "Amazon Fulfillment", "Amazon Delivery", "Retail Delivery"] title = "How Can Retailers Survive (and Compete) in the Age of Amazon Delivery?"